 11.1 Dispute Resolution

-The Parties shall make reasonable efforts to settle all disputes arising out of or in connection with this Agreement.
-Unless this Agreement expressly provides that a particular type of dispute is not subject to ADR, the Parties shall use ADR procedures to resolve all disputes which are not otherwise settled.
+The Parties shall make Reasonable Efforts to settle all disputes arising out of or in connection with this Agreement.
+Unless this Agreement expressly provides that a particular type of dispute is not subject to ADR, the Parties shall use ADR procedures in Schedule K to resolve all disputes which are not otherwise settled.
 Owner and CAISO will promptly join with all other owners of Reliability Must-Run Units and all Responsible Utilities to jointly develop ADR procedures to be used in connection with such disputes.
 Following unanimous agreement of Owner, CAISO and Responsible Utilities to the ADR procedures, such procedures shall be posted on CAISO Website.
 Until there is unanimous agreement on such procedures, the Parties shall use the ADR procedures contained in Schedule K.

 11.2 Waiver of Damages